Getting around in Amsterdam is easy thanks to its extensive public transport system consisting of buses, trams, trains and a metro.

 The metro system in Amsterdam is well maintained, but isn’t as extensive as trams or buses and doesn't cover the whole city.
 It is, however, the fastest way to get around.

 Trains in Amsterdam are useful for regional and international travellers, with the line connecting central Amsterdam to Amsterdam Airport Schiphol being especially popular.
 There are also trains linking Amsterdam to surrounding Dutch towns as well as international destinations such as Belgium, France and Germany.

 Taxis can be found at taxi ranks or ordered by telephone.
 It’s quite difficult to hail a taxi on the street, which carries the risk of getting an unofficial taxi at an exorbitant price.
 All licensed taxis have a blue number plate.

 Ride-hailing applications such as Uber are available in Amsterdam and are in some cases the quickest and easiest way to catch a taxi.

 Driving in Amsterdam

 It’s not necessary to own a car in Amsterdam unless expats want to travel outside the city regularly.
 Driving to work isn’t necessarily advised because parking is expensive and difficult to find.
-The streets are narrow and the authorities do their best to discourage usage of cars – between parking permits, road taxes, insurance and fuel, it gets expensive.
+The streets are narrow, and the authorities do their best to discourage the use of cars – between parking permits, road taxes, insurance and fuel, it gets expensive.